YezGotIt/Series/js/day 19/notes.md

-# Promise - Day 19
+# Promise & Easy way to make API call - Day 19

 ### It represents the completion of an asynchronous operation.
 <br>